IBM Cloud Docs

 • Staging and remediation - Patches and extensions can be optionally staged before remediation to ensure that they are downloaded to the host.
 During remediation, VUM applies the patches, extensions, and upgrades to the inventory objects.

-This document assumes that you have one primary vCenter Server instance that is deployed, or a number of separate primary vCenter Server instances.
-If you have primary and secondary vCenter Server instances that are deployed and that use Single Sign On (SSO), see SSO-linked vCenters.
+This document assumes that you have one primary VCF for Classic - Automated instance that is deployed, or a number of separate primary VCF for Classic - Automated instances.
+If you have primary and secondary VCF for Classic - Automated instances that are deployed and that use Single Sign On (SSO), see SSO-linked vCenters.

-If you deployed a vCenter Server instance by using vSAN, see Updating vSAN clusters first.
+If you deployed a VCF for Classic - Automated instance with vSAN, see Updating vSAN clusters first.

 If you want to update the IBM Cloud infrastructure management automation, use the IBM Cloud for VMware Solutions console.